-A filigree of narrow country lanes crisscrosses this verdant valley, but a pleasant country drive isn’t the main motivator for visitors – sheer decadence is.
-The Hunter is one big gorge fest: fine wine, boutique beer, chocolate, cheese, olives, you name it.
+A filigree of picturesque roads criss-crosses this verdant valley, but a pleasant country drive isn’t the main motivator for visitors – sheer decadence is.
+The Hunter is one big gorge fest: fine wine, gourmet restaurants, boutique beer, chocolate, cheese, olives, you name it.
 Bacchus would surely approve.

 The Hunter wineries – over 150 at last count – are refreshingly attitude free and welcoming to novices.
 They nearly all have a cellar door with cheap or free tastings.

 While some deride the Disneyland aspect of the Hunter Valley, the region also offers everything from hot-air balloons and horse riding to open-air concerts.
 Accordingly, it is a hugely popular weekender for Sydney couples, wedding parties and groups of friends wanting to drink hard while someone else drives.
 Every Friday they descend and prices leap accordingly.